robertofinnisaro/robertofinnisaro/README.md

 <p align="justify">Currently at Hull I am a PhD Candidate with a focus on Neuroprosthetics and muscle fatigue.

-Thesis Title: Investigating the integration of Electroencephalography (EEG) to mitigate the muscle fatigue sustained from using Electromyography (EMG) based prosthetic hands.</p>

 ## <p align="justify">Contributions</p>
 ![](https://github-readme-streak-stats.herokuapp.com/?user=robertofinnisaro&theme=vue&hide_border=false)